dren02/fmh-website/README.md

-# Official website for Full Moon House
+# Official Website for Full Moon House

-The site is deployed and can be accessed online at https://fullmoonhouseil.com/
+The site is accessible at https://fullmoonhouseil.com/